kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    :align: center

-Transforming a wcs with CD or PC elements to a classic header ...............................................................
+Transforming a WCS with CD or PC elements to a classic header ...............................................................

 To facilitate legacy FITS readers which cannot process CD and PC elements